akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240410000000/index.md

 Categories: cs-LG, cs.LG
 Keyword Score: 20
 Keywords: Zero-shot, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.05728v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.05728v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.05728v1.pdf" filename="2404.05728v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.05728v2.pdf" filename="2404.05728v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Large neural network models have become a mainstay of natural language processing and computer vision, yet their initialization and learning rates are set in a largely heuristic fashion, potentially varying from paper to paper and one model size to the next.
 The $\mu$-Parameterization ($\mu$P) offers a potential solution to these challenges, yielding scaling rules for model initialization and learning rates, and reportedly enabling <b>zero-shot</b> hyperparameter transfer from small to large models in a variety of cases.
 Despite the evident promise, the $\mu$P scaling rules are not yet widely adopted, perhaps due to higher implementation complexity, many variations, or complex theoretical background.
 This work investigates $\mu$P empirically, focusing on the ubiquitous <b>transformer</b> architecture, and aims to answer a simple question: does $\mu$-Transfer yield optimal learning rates in practice?
 From models with 2M to 10B parameters, we show that $\mu$-Transfer works as intended for the majority of important cases, but also identify some surprising cases where it may not.
+Our experiment codebase is available at https://github.com/lucaslingle/mu_transformer/

 {{</citation>}}

-### (19/34 | 162/264) Dynamic Backtracking in GFlowNets: Enhancing Decision Steps with Reward-Dependent Adjustment Mechanisms (Shuai Guo et al., 2024)
+### (19/34 | 162/265) Dynamic Backtracking in GFlowNets: Enhancing Decision Steps with Reward-Dependent Adjustment Mechanisms (Shuai Guo et al., 2024)

 {{<citation>}}